wisnia74/openrct2-typescript-mod-template/README.md

 4. Open `./src/main.ts` in your code editor
 5. Run `npm start`
 6. Start OpenRCT2 with console and load save/start new game
-7. Each time you save any of the files in `./src/`, the server will compile `./src/registerPlugin.ts` and place compiled file inside `PATH_TO_OPENRCT2/plugin/` directory
+7. Each time you save any of the files in `./src/`, the server will compile `./src/registerPlugin.ts` and place compiled file inside `PATH_TO_OPENRCT2/plugin/` directory as `MOD_NAME.js`
 8. OpenRCT2 will notice file changes and it will reload the mods

 ### How it works